umap-project/umap/docs/config/settings.md

 #### SITE_NAME

+The name of the site, to be used in header.

+#### SITE_DESCRIPTION

-The name of the site, to be used in header and HTML title.
+The description of the site, to be used in HTML title.

 #### SITE_URL